-This guidance document is designed to serve as an implementation guide for the work plan and activity completion requirements for Budget Period 5, 2023-2024.
-Under the administrative authority of the Centers for Disease Control and Prevention (CDC), this budget period marks the fifth year of the project period.
-This budget period is also the fifth year the Hospital Preparedness Program (HPP) and Public Health Emergency Preparedness Program (PHEP) are separated fiscally but remain aligned programmatically.
+This guidance document is designed to serve as an implementation guide for the work plan and activity completion requirements for Budget Period 1, 2024-2025.
+Under the administrative authority of the Centers for Disease Control and Prevention (CDC), this budget period marks the first year of the new project period (2024-2029).
 New reporting requirements for the PHEP Cooperative Agreement are not expected to impact the local public health department during this budget period despite the number of work plan activities presented.